xpack/web-doxygen/website/docs/api/classes/translatorchinese.md

 Sets the LaTeX font encoding to be used.
-The default is set to <span class="doxyComputerOutput">T1</span>, in case another font encoding has to be used this can be specified with this routine.
+The default is set to <code>T1</code>, in case another font encoding has to be used this can be specified with this routine.
 In case no font encoding is required the empty string can be returned.

 Definition at line 66 of file <a href="/web-doxygen/docs/api/files/src/translator-cn-h">translator_cn.h</a>.